• Skip to main content

 Great Sand Dune National Park in front of the Sangre de Cristo mountain range.
 Photo by: Jack McLane

-Camping, visiting a waterfall, and catching a sports game are all great ways to take advantage of the mild temperatures.
+Camping under the stars, visiting a waterfall, and exploring a far-flung town are all great ways to take advantage of the increasingly mild temperatures.
 If you’ll be taking to the high country, note that some alpine roads haven’t yet opened for the season due to high elevation.
-Memorial Day or around then is typically when the seasonal roadsย begin to welcome adventurers.
+Memorial Day or around then is typically when the seasonal roads begin to welcome adventurers.

 Camp before it gets too crowded